GeoscienceAustralia/dea-notebooks/Real_world_examples/README.rst

 Real-world examples
 ===================

-More complex case study-based workflows demonstrating how DEA can be used to address real-world problems:
+More complex case study workflows demonstrating how DEA can be used to address real-world problems.

 .. toctree::
    :maxdepth: 1